-Each year the FDEM will conduct monitoring for up to 50% of their sub-grantees.
-It is important to note that although a given grant has been closed, it is still subject to either desk or on-site monitoring for a three (3) year period following closure.
+Each year the FDEM will conduct monitoring based on a "Risk Assessment".
+The risk assessment tool is used to help in determining the priority of sub-recipients that should be reviewed and the level of monitoring that should be performed.
+It is important to note that although a given grant may be closed, it is still subject to either desk or on-site monitoring for a five (5) year period following closure.